 - Two course menu using at least 2 local ingredients and one from the Best of our Counties list.

-- The menu must have a summer theme as the finals are in the early summer.
+- The menu must have a summer theme as we hope to hold finals next summer.
 Try and use ingredients that are in season in May & June

 - There is 90 minutes to cook your 2 dishes and you should cook 2 portions of each dish.